anthonymcwhite/QET-/README.md

 2. Initialize the script & when asked what file you are editing, enter the file name and make sure that it matches.
 ![step2](https://github.com/anthonymcwhite/QET-/blob/main/edittest.png)

-3. The script will ask what string you're replacing, this is where you select what you would like to find and replace within the document.
+3. The script will ask what string you're replacing, this is where you select what you would like to find and replace within the document.<br>
    **sometimes you must use 'ctrl + c' to move forward after selecting you .txt file**
 ![step 3](https://github.com/anthonymcwhite/QET-/blob/main/replace.png)